DuckSoft/Muscle-Building-Guide-in-Chinese/original/Intro.md

 ## Most bodybuilding advice is misleading.

-This guide is the result of one year's research into what modern science proves is the most efficient way to build muscle.
+This handbook is the result of one year's research into what modern science proves is the most efficient way to build muscle.
 It's for both men and women.

-I wrote this guide because — even in 2016 — much of the casual weightlifting advice is unsubstantiated and misleading.
-I can't blame most bloggers for it, because many of the facts in this guide has not been broadly published outside of scientific literature.
+I wrote this guide because — even in 2017 — much of the casual weightlifting advice is unsubstantiated and misleading.
+I can't blame most bloggers for it, because many of the facts in this guide have not been broadly published outside of scientific literature.

 This guide contradicts much of the popular bodybuilding recommendations, including the myth that women have a harder time gaining beginner muscle, that exercise rest times should be kept to 1–3 minutes, that you have to regularly switch up your exercises, that machine exercises are less effective than barbell ones, and so on.